Association of Accounting Technicians of Sri Lanka

-The Association of Accounting Technicians of Sri Lanka, or AATSL, is a Sri Lankan qualification and professional body for vocational accountants which was launched as an initiative that came through the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).
+The Association of Accounting Technicians of Sri Lanka (AATSL) is a Sri Lankan qualification and professional body for vocational accountants which was launched as an initiative that came through the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).
 AAT is a technician level qualification offering higher apprenticeships which entitles those who have completed the exams and obtained relevant supervised work experience to become an accountant.

 History

 The need for accounting technicians were emphasized in the master plan for Accountancy Education in Sri Lanka prepared by the Asian Development Bank Inception Mission in 1986 and following that AATSL was established in December 1987 on the model of the Association of Accounting Technicians (UK) and subsequently AAT Ireland (called Institute of Accounting Technicians Ireland) was formed in April 1983.

 Professional recognition

 AAT Sri Lanka is registered under the Companies Act No 17 of 1982 and re-registered under the Companies Act No 7 of 2007, as a company limited by guarantee.
 Two years after its inception, the institute was admitted to the associate membership of the International Federation of Accountants (IFAC) which is a key body for accountants.
 AAT Sri Lanka also has the distinction of being the first associate member of the Confederation of Asian and Pacific Accountants (CAPA), a leading network of accounting bodies in the region.